segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/marketo/index.md

 - createdAt
 - updatedAt

 You can find a full list of standard fields and their REST API names [here](http://developers.marketo.com/rest-api/lead-database/fields/list-of-standard-fields/).
-If there are other fields you’re interested in, [contact us](/help/contact) and we’ll get you setup.
+If there are other fields you're interested in, [contact us](/help/contact) and we'll get you setup.